 Average daily supplement were adjusted according to fifteen days interval body weight gain of the animals in the entire group.
 This indicate that the animals consumed the same in the entire group and there was no significant difference (P>0.05) in supplement intake.
 The wet forage supplement was given to the animals based on the recommendation and on average 3kg/head/day were given for all experimental animals.

-Table 2, LSM ± SE of Sheep fattening performance
+Table 2, Least Square Means of Sheep fattening performance